term-world/syllabus-template/CODE_OF_CONDUCT.md

 ### The "Rules Rule"

-Convenants in this contract may be changed.
+Covenants in this contract may be changed.
 This requires a citizen or group of citizens to:
   * make a successful "Pull Request" on this document _and_
   * lead an open course discussion about the proposed change(s)